-It is illegal to post this copyrighted PDF on any website, pitfalls with the Unquestioning Use of Statistics 12 in published journals, the unsavory ingredients for an
+t is illegate post this copyrighted PDF on any website Pitfalls With the Unquestioning Use of Statistics 12 in published journals, the unsavory ingredients for an

 To the Editor: With regard to the recent article by O'Regan and colleagues, I share the authors' concern that patients with Alzheimer's disease are maintained on cholinesterase inhibitors for much longer periods than what the conclusions of randomized controlled trials (RCTs) allow and that clinical guidelines have been vague on this issue.
 While I welcome their research initiative to summarize the effects of cholinesterase inhibitor discontinuation, I find their synthesis of the summary estimates flawed.